Author Tags: Fiction

 Joan Haggerty returned to B.C. where she taught in Roberts Creek, Vancouver and Houston, B.C.
 In 1994 she published The Invitation (Douglas & McIntyre), a memoir about re-uniting with the child she gave up for adoption.
 [See review below] It was nominated for a Governor General’s Award in 1994.

 While living in Telkwa, B.C., Joan Haggerty has completed a novel with a long incubation period, The Dancehall Years (Mother Tongue 2016).
 Twenty years in the making, it's a distinctly British Columbian family saga that follows the reverberations of the forced evacuation of Japanese Canadians from the coast.
 Young Gwen Killam has enjoyed her idyllic summers on Bowen Island until she can't fathom the sudden disappearance of her swimming teacher Takumi Yoshito, along with his parents who have had a solid reputation as gardeners on the island.
 The novel traces family dynamics from the Depression, to Pearl Harbour, to the 1980s.
 In an earlier draft it was 186,000 words, later honed to 352 pages.
+The Dancehall Years was shortlisted for the Ethel Wilson Fiction Prize in 2017.
 SEE REVIEW BELOW

 Please, Miss, Can I Play God?: Notes and Sketches on an Adventure in Dramatic Play (London: Methuen, 1966; New York: Bobbs-Merril, 1968)